TMAI42/large_file_sorter/README.md

 | 2                 | 1.1            | 163      | 71,796         | 660.08                           |
 | 3                 | 1.1            | 158      | 71,82          | 660.08                           |

-## Note
+## Future improvements

 This task could be much easier for binary file, in this case we would be able to implement efficient inplace sort as explained in [An Efficient External Sort Algorithm with no Additional Space](https://www.researchgate.net/publication/220460059_An_Efficient_External_Sort_Algorithm_with_no_Additional_Space_Short_Note).
-But this task is almost imposable due data structure: we are using strings as data, so each individual element could have different size
+But this is not the best solution due data structure: we are using strings as data, so each individual element could have different size, mb this would be implemented if future versions by extending file size and then use file in revers

 ## Resources